-Carol's role includes human resource management, risk management, staff training, occupational health and safety, staff health and wellbeing, and insurance.
+Carol's role includes human resource management, risk management, staff training, occupational health and safety, staff health and wellbeing, fire prevention and insurance.
 She was instrumental in managing the passage of Council's previous Enterprise Bargaining Agreement.

-Manager Information and Business Transformation, Peter Williams enterprise working in leadership positions across a mix of information technology, customer service and business transformation.
+Manager Information and Business Transformation, Peter Williams

+Peter Williams commenced with Council in December 2017 after a career spanning more than 30 years in private enterprise working in leadership positions across a mix of information technology, customer service and business transformation.
 He has a Graduate Diploma in Applied Science (IT) and has previously been involved in continuous improvement and business process transformation.
+He is also a Director at Interchange - Loddon Mallee Region and is currently studying a Graduate Certificate in Governance.